Machine-Learning-Powered Specification Testing in Linear Instrumental Variable Models: Conclusion

-Finally, it would also be interesting to see if our test can be generalized to partially linear instrumental variables models, where the exogenous variables are allowed to enter the model nonlinearly.
-In particular, one could try to devise such a test in the context of double/debiased machine learning \citep{ChernozhukovDML}, where the nonlinear nuisance functions can be estimated using arbitrary machine learning and the nuisance function estimates only need to converge comparably slowly.
-However, an extension of our test is not straightforward, since in addition to the estimation error of the coefficient of the linear term, one also has to deal with error terms from the nonlinear nuisance functions.
+Whereas we focused on the special case of the linear instrumental variable model, an extension to arbitrary models defined by conditional moment restrictions is possible.
+We sketch this extension in Supplementary Appendix G.

-In sum, our test provides a flexible and theoretically well-founded tool for assessing model specification in linear IV models, with advantages, due to the generality and power of machine learning, compared to existing approaches.
-It is easy to use, thanks to our publicly available implementations in the R package \texttt{RPIV} and the Python package \texttt{ivmodels}.
+Overall, our methodology provides flexible and theoretically well-founded tools for assessing model specification in linear IV models, with advantages compared to existing approaches due to the generality and power of machine learning.
+They are easy to use, thanks to our publicly available implementation in the R package \texttt{RPIV} and the Python package \texttt{ivmodels}.